junseo0421/KD-AFA-Net-ONNX-Runtime-Custom-Operator/README.md

 CUDA custom op was implemented using cuFFT and CUDA kernels.
 PyTorch and ONNX Runtime outputs were verified to match.
 Provider profiling confirmed that AFA and other major operators run on CUDAExecutionProvider.
-Average inference time improved from about 42 ms to about 5.97 ms after CUDA custom op and Pad removal.
 ```

 This demonstrates that KD-AFA-Net can preserve its original FFT-based AFA module while being executed in an ONNX Runtime GPU environment.